 Bang & Olufsen x Sustainability

-SDG 3: We aim to use our core capabilities within sound to help improve the quality of life for people, by contributing to research and helping to create awareness of the positive effect, sound can have on people’s health and well-being.
-SDG 4: Based on our core capabilities we are committed to help promote technology, engineering craftsmanship and design competencies to young people through various programmes and initiatives.
+We use our core capabilities within sound to help improve the quality of life for people by contributing to research and helping to create awareness of the positive effect sound can have in health-related areas.

 Research shows that music is stored in a part of the brain not effected by the same degree of memory loss associated with Alzheimer’s or dementia.
 Together with CaringKind, a New York based association who support individuals and families affected by Alzheimer’s and dementia, we developed the short film ‘Caring Through Music’.
 ‘Caring through Music’ explores and documents the power of music and how relatives and caregivers use music as a tool to reconnect and spark memories of the past for people with Alzheimer’s and dementia.
 To enhance CaringKinds onsite training programs for family members and professional caregivers we donated audio equipment, including headsets and speakers.
 “We believe the film, along with audio equipment donated by B&O for our programs in New York City, will allow us to further our mission of providing support to anyone whose life is touched by Alzheimer’s or dementia.” - Lou-Ellen Barkan, President and CEO of CaringKind